kamlesh-14/MITM-Attack-Detection-Using-Wireshark/README.md

 3. Duplicate use detected" messages

 ## Conclusion
-Using Wireshark, it's possible to detect MITM attacks by filtering specific ports and analyzing the misbehaviour of packets This method can help SOC analysts spot suspicious behavior early.
+Using Wireshark, it is possible to detect MITM attacks by filtering for specific packets like ARP and observing any anomalies, such as duplicate IP addresses or suspicious ARP replies.
+This method allows SOC analysts to spot suspicious behavior early, providing an important tool for network security and defense.